Teradata/product-help/IMC/Backup/Backup-Priority.md

 ### Edit Job

-Use this to edit the details of a backup job.
+With the right privileges, use this to edit the details of a backup job.

 #### Job Priority